St Magnus Cathedral: Architecture and history

+Witchcraft trials

+People accused of witchcraft in Orkney from 1594–1708 were usually incarcerated in St Magnus Cathedral with trials also held in the church.
+One of the first people tried and executed for the crime of witchcraft in Orkney was Allison Balfour in 1594.
+Balfour was accused of having been hired by Patrick Stewart, 2nd Earl of Orkney, to poison his brother.
+While Patrick Stewart was acquitted in this instance, Balfour was executed.

+The dungeon located between the choir and the south transept, also known as Marwick's Hole, was used as a prison until as late as the 18th century and those accused of witchcraft would have been held here before their trial and execution.
+The opening to the cell that is visible was originally a window.
+It is called a bottle dungeon because of the way the floor arches upward, like the inside of a champagne bottle.

 Bishop's Palace

 At the same time as the original cathedral was being constructed, the Bishop's Palace was built nearby for William the Old, with a large rectangular hall above vaulted store rooms.

 King Haakon IV of Norway, overwintering after his defeat at the Battle of Largs, died here in December 1263, marking the end of Norse rule over the Outer Hebrides.
 The King was buried in St Magnus Cathedral until the weather was good enough to return his remains to Bergen.

 The palace fell into ruins, then after 1540 was restored by Bishop Robert Reid who added a round tower, the "Moosie Toor".
-He presided at St Magnus from 1541 to 1558 and, incidentally, also founded the University of Edinburgh.
+He presided at St Magnus from 1541 to 1558, and his bequest of 8,000 merks to found a college in Edinburgh led to the creation of the University of Edinburgh in 1583.
 The ruins of the Bishop's Palace are open to the public (see Historic Scotland).
-Opposite the Bishop's Palace, the ruins of the Earl's Palace give a reminder of the cruel reign of the Stewart Earls of Orkney during the late 16th and early 17th centuries; they too are open to the public.
+Opposite the Bishop's Palace, the ruins of the Earl's Palace give a reminder of the reign of the Stewart Earls of Orkney during the late 16th and early 17th centuries; they too are open to the public.